Skip to content

 • The CPR instructions are no longer clear at a glance

 A quality CPR sign should be easy to read, durable outdoors and suitable for real Australian conditions.
-Choosing a weather-resistant sign can reduce the need for frequent replacement and help maintain a tidy, compliant pool area.
+Choosing a weather-resistant sign can reduce the need for frequent replacement and help maintain a tidy, well-presented pool area.